QuasarApp/CQtDeployer/README.md

 [![cqtdeployer](https://snapcraft.io//cqtdeployer/trending.svg?name=0)](https://snapcraft.io/cqtdeployer)
 # ![Logo](res/CQtDeployer_banner_web.png)

+# Attention
+### From December 18 to December 25, 2020, the repository with the latest version of CQtDeployer will be unavailable for technical reasons.
+To install, please use the offline installer or snap version of cqtdeployr.
+### We apologize for any inconvenience caused.

 ****************************
 ## Support the project
 If you like what we do and it benefits you, you can support the project on the official page [QuasarApp in Patreon](https://www.patreon.com/QuasarApp)